 Runny Nose and Sticky Eyes

-Babies often have blocked nasal passages and most parents would like to clear them without resorting to drugs.
+Babies often have blocked nasal passages and most parents would like to clear them without resorting to drugs - so how do I treat a baby's cold?

 Sometimes babies' noses can be so blocked that it's difficult for them to suck properly.
 Babies get coughs and colds just like adults do.
 There's no problem if he can take his feed adequately and settle to sleep, and no more chance of the infection progressing to anything more serious than there is for an adult.